 - We believe this data collection helps improve your user experience; however, you may remove or disable some or all locally stored data through your browser settings.
 While locally sourced data may not be necessary for our site some features may not function properly if you disable locally stored data.

-- As a Wiki participant you have the option to have your details listed as part of a project or they can be removed.
-As a Wiki user you are able to amend and remove your details yourself (if listed as part of a project) or they can be removed by emailing firstname.lastname@example.org
+- As a Wiki participant you have the option to have your details listed as part of a project or to have them removed.
+As a Wiki user you are able to amend and remove your details yourself (if listed as part of a project) alternatively they can be removed by emailing firstname.lastname@example.org.

 - We do not sell, rent or use your email address to advertise third-party products or services to you.